lukso-network/docs/docs/standards/standard-detection.md

 :::info

-See [ERC165 - Standard Interface Detection](https://eips.ethereum.org/EIPS/eip-165) for more infos.
+See [ERC165 - Standard Interface Detection](https://eips.ethereum.org/EIPS/eip-165) for more info.

 :::